Wedding Photography at Islington Town Hall

 I love this shot I took of the happy couple seated in the Mayor’s Parlour.
 They both look so ‘in the moment’ as they wait to take their wedding vows.

-The first marriage kiss is a must-have shot at Islington, especially with the gorgeous directional light of the Mayor’s Parlour.
-It’s preferred for couples to slow down here to allow the photographer to get the shot.
+The first marriage kiss is a must-have shot, especially with the gorgeous directional light of the Mayor’s Parlour.
+I prefer couples to slow down here so I can comfortably compose and take the photo.

 This photo shows how the beautiful light coming into the Mayor’s Parlour works so well for wedding group portraits.
 The registrars often give time for shots in the room.